remkade/matchspec/README.md

 ## Benchmarking

 This library contains benchmarks aimed at checking the speed of our implementation against other languages and ensure speed doesn't regress.
-This is a pure Rust benchmark so you'll need to view it with some skepticism if you want to compare this implementation against others.
+These are contrived benchmarks to test raw speed, so take them (and all benchmarks) with a bit of skepticism.
 Benchmark harnesses and the data all need to be identical for a benchmark to really provide value.

 ### Python